GoogleChromeLabs/chromeos_smart_card_connector/README.rst

     This will provide the closest environment to the real world's one.

-    However, the disadvantage of this options is the inconvenient way of doing short development iterations: each time the built Apps will have to be somehow transferred to the Chromebook and installed onto it.
+    However, the disadvantage of this option is the inconvenient way of doing short development iterations: each time the built Apps will have to be somehow transferred to the Chromebook and installed onto it.